safi-ullah-031/UnlockSpy/README.md

 # 🔓 UnlockSpy

-**UnlockSpy** is a lightweight, stealthy Python tool that sends a WhatsApp notification to the device owner whenever the system is unlocked.
-It’s built for personal security and monitoring, without consuming unnecessary system resources.
+**UnlockSpy** is a lightweight, stealthy Python tool that sends a professional WhatsApp notification to the device owner whenever the system is unlocked.
+The notification includes the device name, IP address, MAC address, and timestamp.
+It's built for personal security and monitoring, without consuming unnecessary system resources.

 ---